This course is only available for students in the BA International Studies programme.

 In this seminar course, we discuss the making of emerging economies (BRIC: Brazil, Russia, India, China, and, recently, Indonesia, Turkey, Mexico).
 The seminar is structured around two questions: First, what make these economies produce rapid economic growth and move toward advanced economy?
 Second, what are the implications of the emerging economies in global political and economic order?

 In the first part of the seminar, we examine the theoretical explanation of catching-up processes in these economies’ long-run economic growth trajectory.
 Furthermore, we identify differences in institutional setting and strategy for economic growth among these economies.
 We also look at the debate on the role of market and state in accelerating the economic growth.

-In the second part of the seminar, we put the emerging economies on the global context and assess their implications on global trade, poverty and inequality, crisis, and environment.
+In the second part of the seminar, we put the emerging economies on the global context and assess their implications on global trade and financial flow, migration, poverty and inequality, crisis, and environment.
 We discuss and identify the welfare and distributional effects of the emerging economies on the global economy.